By Tiffany Thai

 Murray is being charged with seven counts, including murder, domestic violence, two counts of assault with a deadly weapon, assault with force likely to create bodily injury, and resisting arrest.

-Murray was not present in the courtroom.
+Murray was present in the courtroom.
 Deputy Public Defender Max Breecker represents Murray.
 Seated across the courtroom was Assistant District Attorney Ryan King.

 Of the 24 seats in the front of the courtroom for questioning, 22 of the potential juror seats were filled.
 Two random jurors were called to fill those remaining two seats.